Physician Early Retirement Plans

 Can a Physician Early Retire?

-Most anyone can early retire if made a priority.
-Physicians are not special, though there is a growing physician community preaching FIRE, perhaps as a backlash to the burnout epidemic.
+Most anyone can retire early if it is made a priority.
+Physicians are not special, though a growing physician community is preaching FIRE, perhaps as a backlash to the burnout epidemic.
 We understand now that the hospital won’t love us back.

-In fact, there are a lot of features of being a physician that prevents us from considering early retirement.
+In fact, many of the features of being a physician prevent us from considering early retirement.

 What are the disadvantages physicians face trying to retire early:

 While doctors are not born into life with targets on our backs, we often get them as we become beguiled by the supposed complexity inappropriately promoted by Wall Street.
-Accumulation is just not that difficult folks!
+Accumulation is not that difficult, folks!

 And there are advantages for Physician early retirement: